beevelop/docker-corci-server/README.md

 ```

 ## Disclaimer
-> This project is currently under heavy development and might be unstable.
-Don't use it in production (unless you're adventurous)
+> This is experimental and might break from time to time.
+Use at your own risk!